Analysis of the directionality on periodic materials: Evaluation of directionality

 \item Sort the (discrete) gradient by angle and add their magnitudes when they share the angle. \end{itemize} These steps are depicted in Figure \ref{fig:direct_method_schematic}.

-One problem with this is method is that it is considering group velocity vectors for regions with wavevector of different magnitudes.
+One problem with this method is that it considers group velocity vectors for regions with wavevectors of different magnitudes.
 For example, when considering a square unit cell it will include more vectors associated to directions \((1, 1)\), \((-1, 1)\), \((-1, -1)\) and \((1, -1)\).
-This makes the method depends on the shape of the unit cell chosen.
+This makes the method dependent on the choice of the unit cell shape.
 Our proposed improvement is to average vectors instead of accumulating them.
-This is similar to restrict the analysis to wavevectors enclosed by a sphere with constant wavevector magnitude---in solid state physics states enclosed by a constant-energy surface are considered to compute the density of states \citep{book:kittel}.
-As an example, let us compare the computed directionality for the first dispersion surface as shown in Figure \ref{fig:direct_method_comparison}.
+This is similar to restricting the analysis to wavevectors enclosed by a sphere with constant wavevector magnitude---in solid state physics states enclosed by a constant-energy surface are considered to compute the density of states \cite{book:kittel}.
+As an example, let us compare the computed directionality for the first dispersion branch.
+That is, the first eigenvalue obtained from the Bloch analysis of the unit cell.
+This is shown in Figure \ref{fig:direct_method_comparison}.

-Thus, the modified method can be summarized as: \begin{itemize} \item Start from the frequency surface and compute the gradient to obtain group velocities.
+Thus, we can summarize the modified method with the following steps: \begin{itemize} \item Start from the frequency surface and compute the gradient to obtain group velocities.

 \item Sort the (discrete) gradient by angle and average their magnitudes when they share the angle. \end{itemize}